smbassett/scrollendlessly/README.md

 ## Overview

 This project provides a working example of how to implement 'endless scrolling' through items retrieved from an API.
-As the user scrolls through the items on the screen, the app requests additional pages of content and adds this to what is already displayed.
+As the user scrolls through the items on the screen, the app requests additional pages of JSON content from a mock web API and adds this new content to what is already displayed.

 ## Screenshot